qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 The :guilabel:`Style Manager` is the place where you can manage and create generic style items.
 These are symbols, color ramps, text formats or label settings that can be used to symbolize features, layers or print layouts.
-They are stored in the QGIS installation style database and shared with all your project files.
+They are stored in the :file:`symbology-style.db` database under the active :ref:`user profile <user_profiles>` and shared with all the project files opened with that profile.
 Style items can also be shared with others thanks to the export/import capabilities of the :guilabel:`Style Manager` dialog.